hemchandpidikiti/Debian-Packaging/README.md

 * Methodology used for building Debian Packages.
 * Basic shell scripting in bash etc..

-**Ultimate goal:** The final outcome of this project to provide upgraded versions of Balaswecha Packages.(Pencilbox etc. )
+**Ultimate goal:** The final outcome of this project is to provide upgraded versions of Balaswecha Packages.(Pencilbox etc. )